 Also, applications are available at all school offices, or by calling the Food Services Department at 668-3138.

-Students who qualified for Free or Reduced Meals for the this school year are able to use their benefits for the first few weeks of the next school year.
+Students who qualified for Child Nutrition Meals for the this school year are able to use their benefits for the first few weeks of the next school year.
 A new application must be turned in by the first 30 days of school to continue meal benefits uninterrupted.

 JULY 5 is the first date we can start accepting new applications for next school year.